Actor and storyteller

 We began work on this project during 2012.
 Our first task was a comprehensive examination of current research and trends along with a detailed analysis of the City’s cultural projects and activities already underway.

-For more information or to make a comment on the development of the policy, please visit Sydney Your Say.
+For more information or to make a comment, please visit Sydney Your Say.